elementor/elementor-developers-docs/src/editor-controls/selectors.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-To transform control values to CSS styles, Elementor uses the `selector` argument for group controls and `selectors` argument for other controls.
-These two arguments define which CSS selectors to be used and on which CSS properties to set the values on.
+To transform control values to CSS styles, Elementor uses the `selector` argument for group controls and the `selectors` argument for other controls.
+These two arguments define which CSS selectors are used and on which CSS properties the values are set.
 Let's see how it works.

 ## Custom Stylesheets

-When a WordPress post/page is created it is assigned with a unique `id`.
-Elementor editor uses this `id` to generate a very specific stylesheet for that page, based on the user data from each control.
+When a WordPress post/page is created, it is assigned with a unique `id`.
+The Elementor editor uses this `id` to generate a very specific stylesheet for that page, based on the user data from each control.
 Then, with every page load, Elementor loads the stylesheet belonging to that particular page.

 ### Stylesheet Path

 The stylesheet is saved in the `/elementor/css/` folder, which is located inside the WordPress `/uploads/` folder.
-The file itself can be identified by the it's `id`.
+The file itself can be identified by its `id`.

 ```
 https://example.com/wp-content/uploads/elementor/css/post-{id}.css
 ```

-When a page is loaded, Elementor automatically loads the corresponding stylesheet containing the styling options retrieved from the controls used by the different widgets on that specific page.
+When a page is loaded, Elementor automatically loads the corresponding stylesheet containing the styling options retrieved from the controls used by the widgets on that page.

 ### Custom CSS

-Editor controls are a way to allow the user to enter data, either content or styling.
-To transform control values to CSS styles, the control needs to inform the editor that it needs to create a CSS.
+Editor controls are a way to allow the user either content or styling data.
+To transform control values to CSS styles, the control inform the editor that it needs to create a CSS.
 This is done by specifying a list of CSS selectors, properties and values.

 ```php
 'selectors' => [